 How many different exercises should I perform at once?

 Most people that begin the program are already in pain and with limited mobility.
-At this time, it is recommended just to perform 2-3 exercises per day until those 2-3 have become easy to do.
-Afterward, you can drop one or two and begin the next one or two right away.
+At this time, it is recommended just to carry out 2-3 exercises per day until those 2-3 have become easy to do.
+Afterwards, you can drop one or two and begin the next one or two right away.

 You may be performing these 2-3 (or even 1) exercises per day for up to a week or more.
-This is a general rate to work within as many areas of your body are now retraining.
+It’s a general rate to work within as many areas of your body are now retraining.

 How long should I expect to be on each level?

-This may seem like a very long time but the goal is to heal, recondition and protect and not merely to physically perform each exercise quickly.
+It may seem like a very long time, but the goal is to heal, recondition and protect and not merely to physically perform each exercise quickly.

 Once you have completed up to a month, you should feel ready for the next.
 Everyone’s response if different and will require more or less time to move ahead.